cwbaker/forge/README.md

 ## Documentation

-See [https://cwbaker.github.io/forge/](https://cwbaker.github.io/forge/) for documentation including:
+See [User Manual](https://cwbaker.github.io/forge/) for more information including:

 - [Installation](https://cwbaker.github.io/forge/installation/) in development and build environments.